ARMmbed/uvisor/README.md

     * Secure boot.
     * Context switching.

-You will find the full uVisor documentation in the [docs](docs) folder – see our [OS-level introduction](https://github.com/ARMmbed/uvisor/raw/docs/uvisor-rtos-docs.pdf) in PDF format.
+You can find most of the uVisor documentation in the [docs](docs) folder.
+Please have a look at our [quickstart guide](docs/api/QUICKSTART.md) for an introduction into uVisor application devlopment.
+If you are  interested in uVisor internals please refer to the [OS-level introduction](https://github.com/ARMmbed/uvisor/raw/docs/uvisor-rtos-docs.pdf) and our [uVisor API docs](docs/api/API.md).

-To see how uVisor is used in practice, we created a [basic uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor) to show how secure interrupts and C++ objects are instantiated in the context of secure boxes.
-In our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread) we demonstrate the configuration of multiple boxes containing secure threads.

 Contributions to this repository in the form of issue reporting or pull requests are welcome!
 Please make sure to read our [contribution guidelines](CONTRIBUTING.md) first.

+### Getting Started Examples

+* The [basic uVisor example](https://github.com/ARMmbed/mbed-os-example-uvisor) shows how secure interrupts and C++ objects are instantiated in the context of secure boxes.
+* In our [uVisor threaded example](https://github.com/ARMmbed/mbed-os-example-uvisor-thread) we demonstrate the configuration of multiple boxes containing secure threads.
+* For secure communication between boxes and implementation of secure APIs we introduced the [secure number store example](https://github.com/ARMmbed/mbed-os-example-uvisor-number-store/).
+The example shows how a called box can infer the callers identity and ownership of secure objects across boots and firmware updates.

 ### Word of caution